Top C# Interview Questions

 C#Static ConstructorClass Initialization

 A static constructor initializes static members, called automatically before first use.
+Example:

 class MyClass {